beccaharris/eat-da-burger-sequelize/README.md

 # Eat-Da-Burger
-This app allows users to list and keep track of burgers they want to eat and have already eaten.<br>
+This app allows users to list and keep track of burgers they want to eat and have already eaten.
+It was built using Sequelize.<br>
-Check it out on <a href="https://bharris-eat-da-burger.herokuapp.com/">Heroku</a>
+Check it out on <a href="https://bharris-eat-da-burger-sequelize.herokuapp.com/">Heroku</a>

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.